 We have a criminal justice system that operates to push marginalized people further into the margins.

-- Ask your state representatives and fellow citizens to support House Bill 1, Senate Bill 160, and House Bill 263, and further legislation to expand rights for people with criminal records to fully engage in their communities.
+- Ask your state representatives and fellow citizens to support legislation to expand rights for people with criminal records to fully engage in their communities.

-- Volunteer and/or make donations to organizations who work with people who are impacted by the criminal justice system.
+- Volunteer and/or make donations to organizations that work with people who are impacted by the criminal justice system.

 - Assist people who have difficulty getting online who want access to information about their own cases and options for record sealing through OJPC and the Courts.